Corporate Governance Principles

 The Board shall use legal and stock exchange rules and requirements to determine director independence.

-Where a relationship is not covered by legal and stock exchange requirements, the determination of whether the relationship is material, and therefore whether the director is independent, shall be made by the Boards current independent directors.
+Where a relationship is not covered by legal and stock exchange requirements, the determination of whether the relationship is material, and therefore whether the director is independent, shall be made by the Board’s current independent directors.

-Lead Independent Director
+Independent Lead Director

 Other